-Performed correctly the deadlift will work almost all the major muscle groups, will release huge amounts of testosterone and growth hormone, and will help you get stronger than any other exercise.
+Performed correctly the deadlift will work almost all the major muscle groups.
+It will release huge amounts of testosterone and growth hormone and will help you get stronger than any other exercise.

-Grab a bar and place it on a flat surface, place your feet under the bar so that the part of the shoe where the laces are tied is directly under it (this is the middle of your foot).
+First, you should grab a bar and place it on a flat surface.
+Place your feet under the bar so that the part of the shoe where the laces are tied is directly under it (this is the middle of your foot).
 Turn your toes out very slightly and then bend your knees until your shins hit the bar.
 Place your hands on the bar either side of your knees and grip tightly.

 Keep this position and take a deep breath in, start to lift the bar up off the ground.

 The main reason most people use belts when deadlifting is to prevent injury.
-Many people also claim that the belt can help them lift more, possibly due to the psychological benefits of feeling more secure.
+Many people also claim that the belt can help them lift more.
+This is possibly due to the psychological benefits of feeling more secure.